 Let’s talk about dental insurance for a minute.
 While a lot of people consider it as a great option for covering dental procedures, what they don’t understand is that it actually doesn’t cover that much.
-Generally, for a lot of routine procedures you’ll need done, you won’t be able to use insurance.
-Insurance is also a one of the most complicated transactions that a dentist will have to deal with, so they don’t really love it either.
+Generally, for a lot of routine procedures you’ll need, you won’t be able to use insurance.
+Insurance is also one of the most complicated transactions that a dentist will have to deal with, so they don’t really love it either.

 Without insurance, you are left facing huge costs that could take years to pay off.
 That’s where 1Dental comes in.
 We offer the perfect solution – for you and your dentist!
 While you can read all about why you would love our dental plans here, let’s look at why dentists love them, too.

 - They Join A Network.
 Talk about job security!
 The 1Dental network has millions of members in need of dental care—many of whom are looking for a dentist that takes the plan in their area.

 - No Time Wasted.
 Typically, the staff at a dental office spends a lot of time chasing after insurance companies to get reimbursements.
 With affordable dental plans, they don’t have to chase down companies for reimbursement.

 - Plan Activation is Immediate.
 Dentists sometimes have to turn patients away if they haven’t heard back from the insurance company.
 New members of 1Dental can use their discount plan right away.